rubocode/bookstore/introduction/index.md

 placed in a black box scenario — based on input and output (stimulus and response), the agent is considered intelligent.

-Now, we can look at any black box system Stimulus Response System (SRS &#x1F609;).
+Now, we can look at any black box system as a Stimulus Response System (SRS &#x1F609;).
 Let's begin calling the stimuli by another name — triggers — an we are in business with events.
 An event encapsulates a trigger and a response togther into a convenient abstraction.